asadiraveendra021-del/python_crud/README.md

 * **Database**: Session and engine management.

 This structure ensures a clean, modular, and scalable FastAPI application that is easy to maintain and extend.

+### 9. Email Sending and Scheduling
+* I have implemented Email Sending and Scheduler to send emails as well. when ever a post is saved created then i am creating a row in email_Queue table with to email address , email body and the status so that for every one min a scheduler will trigger and fetch teh ppending Emails from Email Queue table and send he mail as soon as email sent successfully then he status marked as Sent

+### 10. External API Implementation

+* I have implemented External API to retrive teh hotel Data and save that data in our DB by creating Data base tables . while writing code also i have added comments and loggers for easy undertsnading